FREQUENTLY ASKED QUESTIONS - Diving In Socorro

-The international airport for our home port in Cabo San Lucas where our Socorro Islands trips depart from is San Jose del Cabo, Mexico (airline code SJD).
+The international airport for our home port in Cabo San Lucas where our Socorro Islands trips depart from is San Jose del Cabo, Mexico (airport code SJD).
 This is the same airport used by all visitors to the Los Cabos area.
 It is about a 45 minute drive from the airport to Cabo San Lucas.
 Most major U.S. airlines fly directly into this airport.
-In general, the airlines to check out are Alaska, American, Aero Mexico, Delta, Continental and United.
+In general, the airlines to check out are Alaska, American, Aero Mexico, Delta, Continental, United and Southwest Airlines.
 There are other airlines and many direct flights from gateway cities such as Los Angeles, San Diego, Houston, Dallas, Phoenix, Atlanta, Denver, Chicago and New York (out of Newark on Continental) so you can start from anywhere and get to us quite easily through these gateway cities.
 There are also convenient connections through San Francisco, Portland and Seattle, to name just a few.

 WHAT TRAVEL DOCUMENTS DO I NEED FOR IMMIGRATION?